 Q: We try our best to keep work out of family discussions.
 Instead, we focus on our children and how our family members are doing.
-The few times that we have, in fact, spoken about work during family time was due to a chance encounter I had with a friend of my father-in-law. who coincidentally, was also a police officer.
+The few times that we have, in fact, spoken about work during family time was due to a chance encounter I had with a friend of my father-in-law, who coincidentally, was also a police officer.
 All I did was pass the message to send his regards to my father-in-law.

 PL: A career with the SPF seems to run in your family's blood.
-Would you want your children to follow in your pursue policing or imposing any expectations regarding their career choices on them.
+Would you want your children to follow in your footsteps?

+F: Personally, I do not believe in pushing my children to pursue policing or imposing any expectations regarding their career choices on them.
 More importantly, I hope that they get to pursue their interests, and if that interest is in the Force, we would surely share with them our personal tips and experiences.